Flotchet/real-estate-price-prediction/README.md

 ## Display Graphs

-display some graphs about the distribution and some relations between features like these one
+Display some graphs about the distribution and some relations between features like these one

 This graph represent the relation between price by square meter and the municipal taxe![1673950769757](image/README/1673950769757.png)